Tomb of Sargeras Healer Trinkets

 Verdict: Bugged on live, post-fix strength will be determined post-nerf

 Alright, so this trinket on the PTR was reasonably weak throughout.
 A cool effect but it never did enough healing to really consider.
-On live however it has two or three major bugs that make this a temporarily amazing trinket:
+On live however it received a few major changes that gave its viability a large boost.

-- It’s proccing the Holy Priest mastery, Echo of Light.
+- It’s proccing the Holy Priest mastery, Echo of Light making it particularly strong for them.

 Archive of Faith